hashkat/hashkat/docs/installation.md

     `nano ~/.bashrc`

-14. Once inside this file, assuming you have *hashkat* at the top of your home directory, you must type in:
+14. Once inside this file, assuming you have *hashkat* at the top of your 'home' directory, you must type in:

     `export HASHKAT=~/hashkat`